Custom Website Development vs Template 2026 – Honest Comparison

 Where the real difference lies: speed and Core Web Vitals

-In Google ranking, Core Web Vitals has been a direct factor since 2021.
+Core Web Vitals has been a direct Google ranking factor since 2021.
 A template-based WordPress site typically loads in 3–5 seconds; a modern Astro/Next.js site loads in 0.8–1.5 seconds.
-Measurable consequences:
+The measurable consequences:

 • Bounce rate: template 50–70%, custom 30–40%